 Handwriting instruction can be tricky and frustrating for students and for teachers.
 With more and more students coming to early childhood classrooms with fewer and fewer fine motor skills, this is now more true than ever before.
+We can use as much handwriting help in kindergarten as we can get.
 I promise you, my classroom is no exception.
-You will see funky pencil grips in my classroom pictures or no grip at all because students do not have the strength or stamina for fine motor when they come to me.
+You will see funky pencil grips in my classroom pictures.
+Sometimes you’ll see no grip at all.
+Students just don’t have the strength or stamina for fine motor when they come to me.
 Even the brightest students struggle with writing because the mechanics of handwriting and making letters is difficult for them.
 Students resist activities that involve writing because . . . well . . . it’s just hard.

 Well, it’s more than just putting a pencil in a hand and saying ‘write.’
 There is a lot of groundwork and support that needs to be in place.
-And there has to be lots of opportunities to practice so that when that paper and pencil does come out, they feel like they want to write because they are successful and confident.
+There have to be lots of opportunities to practice so that when that paper and pencil does come out, they feel like they want to write because they are successful and confident.
 Let me show you what that looks like in my own classroom

 Dedicated Fine Motor Practice Time